CivicTechTO/civictechto-scripts/README.md

   -t, --to-list TEXT     Name or ID of Trello list which cards are moved INTO.
                          [required]
-  -b, --board TEXT       ID of Trello board on which to act.  [required] -y, --yes              Skip confirmation prompts
+  -b, --board TEXT       ID of Trello board on which to act.  [required] -d, --older-than DAYS  If provided, card only moved if older than this.
+                         Default: 0
+  -y, --yes              Skip confirmation prompts
   -v, --verbose          Show output for each action -d, --debug            Show full debug output